lolxd23/Gene-Anaylsis/README.md

-# Gene-Anaylsis
+# Gene-Analysis
-This is a Gene-Environment Interaction Analysis that I created.
+This is the first data analysis project that I made.